The great Pakistani real estate racket

 Guide for passport

-Pakistan’s government has made passport services more accessible to its people, who now can apply for a new passport or extend an existing one at any passport office in their region.
+Rawalpindi Passport Offices, Pakistan’s government has made passport services more accessible to its people, who now can apply for a new passport or extend an existing one at any passport office in their region.
 In the very same vein, we’ve put together this guide that assists our researchers in identifying passport offices in Rawalpindi.
-We have decreased the legwork for everyone interested in applying for a passport in Rawalpindi, similarly to our past articles on passport offices in Lahore, Islamabad, and Karachi, where we listed the location, timing, guidelines, method, fees, as well as other important information.
+We have decreased the legwork for everyone interested in applying for a passport in Rawalpindi, similar to our past articles on passport offices in Lahore, Islamabad, and Karachi, where we listed the location, timing, guidelines, method, fees, as well as other important information.

 Rawalpindi Passport Office Locations

 Pakistan’s Directorate General Immigration and Passport have offices in both Rawalpindi and Islamabad.
 Below is the location of the Rawalpindi passport office Named Rawalpindi Regional Passport Office Address: Regional Passport Headquarters, Opposite Railway, Gunjmandi More, Railway Workshops Road, Near Bakery Chowk Rawalpindi

 051-9237253 is the contact information for the Rawalpindi passport office.